-Academic progress will be reviewed at the end of the Fall, Spring, and Summer semesters and will measure the following standards:
+Academic progress will be reviewed at the end of Fall, Spring, and Summer semesters and will measure the following standards:

-Qualitative Standards: In each period of enrollment a student must earn a cumulative and term grade point average (GPA) of 2.00.
+Qualitative Standards: Each period of enrollment a student must earn a cumulative and term grade point average (GPA) of 2.00.
 This is the equivalent of a C average.

-Quantitative Standards: Each period of enrollment a student must earn a minimum of 67% of attempted credit hours for the term AND 67% cumulatively.
+Quantitative Standards: Each period of enrollment a student must earn a minimum 67% of attempted credit hours for the term AND 67% cumulatively.